LICENSE#: CCC1335003 | CGC1539879

 Here’s how pitch connects to materials:

 Before picking anything, make sure the material is rated for your pitch.
-For example, asphalt shingles aren’t approved below a 2:12 pitch.
+For example, asphalt shingles aren’t approved below a 2:12 pitch, according to major manufacturer installation requirements for asphalt shingles.
 Doing so could cost you out-of-pocket repairs if issues come up.

 We always recommend meeting with a contractor familiar with local climate needs and code rules.
 Having a pro evaluate your options with a roof pitch chart ensures solid performance and approval from inspectors.